pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ### On Loomio

 * The design of Loomio has always been about ‘hearing all voices’, including people who aren’t able to be there in person, are quieter, are busy, etc.
-* In text, every voice is more or less the same "volume" and "speed".
+* In text, every voice is more or less the same “volume” and “speed”.
 Written asynchronous communication offers a kind of leveling of the field.
-* The proposal feature is essentially a "round", assisting groups to facilitate each individual person having their say (if they want to) on an equal basis.
+* The proposal feature is essentially a “round”, assisting groups to facilitate each individual person having their say (if they want to) on an equal basis.
 * Loomio enables multi-media (links, videos, images, diagrams, supporting evidence), which serve various communication styles.
-* Loomio itself is pretty basic, but with active facilitation and group maturity, it is possible to employ discussion protocols "manually" using cultural norms or agreed rules (eg, a discussion where everyone only posts once until everyone else has participated).
+* Loomio itself is pretty basic, but with active facilitation and group maturity, it is possible to employ discussion protocols “manually” using cultural norms or agreed rules (eg, a discussion where everyone only posts once until everyone else has participated).
 * Loomio provides flexible tools for small and large group interaction, using parent groups and subgroups.
 Some large consultation processes have involved multiple smaller groups which are then synthesised into a larger outcome.
 * People who want time for individual reflection can take time out and process their thoughts, and then come back and share a longer comment or link to a document.
-This is a "self-selecting" example of creating interplay between individual and group communication.
+This is a “self-selecting” example of creating interplay between individual and group communication.
 * Loomio accessibility features and multi-lingual translations make it possible for people with very different needs to participate as equals in one discussion.
 This is a key example of how technology can enable equitable participation in a way that’s nearly impossible in person.
 * If someone is contributing more than their share (talking too much), it’s technically possible to just scroll on by (whereas in person this behaviour can totally dominate the interaction).
 However, people posting ‘walls of text’ can still be detrimental to a balanced Loomio discussion.